-Inside, the Genesis is nicely appointed, with chrome accents, wood and aluminum trim, and soft-touch materials.
+Inside, it is nicely appointed, with chrome accents, wood and aluminum trim, and soft-touch materials.
 Easy-to-read electroluminescent gauges greet the driver, and the available navigation system includes voice activation and a multimedia interface that is easier to use than those from most luxury manufacturers.
-An iPod interface is standard, and customers can choose a 17-speaker audio system that has 7.1 surround and sounds great.
-Room in the front and rear seats is excellent.
+An iPod interface is standard, and customers can choose a 17-speaker audio system that has 7.1 Surround Sound and cranks out great music.

-The Genesis marks the debut of Hyundai’s first V8, a 4.6-liter dual overhead cam engine with 375 horsepower.
-The V8 provides plenty of smooth, willing power and gets decent fuel economy.
-Also available is a 290-hp 3.8-liter V6.
-The V6 offers enough pep for most needs and has the benefit of an extra couple mpg.
+The base engine is a 3.8-liter V6 of 290 horsepower, and we found it delivers enough pep for most peoples’ driving needs while returning good fuel economy.
+We also liked Hyundai’s first V8, a 4.6-liter dual overhead cam engine with 375 horsepower that provides plenty of smooth, willing power and gets quite decent fuel economy, particularly for its performance level.
 Both engines run quietly and are mated to smooth-shifting six-speed automatic transmissions with manual shiftgates.

-Hyundai touts the Genesis as a sport sedan, with a rigid rear-wheel-drive structure and advanced five-link front and rear suspensions.
-On twisty roads, it performs well, with a generally nimble feel and a fairly flat disposition through corners.
-Of the two models, the V6 rotates easier through turns, while the V8 is more prone to push.
-The V8 model, on the other hand benefits from electrohydraulic steering that keeps the boost up in the tightest slaloms, while the V6’s hydraulic steering can bind in quick changes of direction.
+Hyundai touts the Genesis as a sports sedan, with a rigid structure, rear-wheel drive, and advanced five-link front and rear suspensions.
+On twisty roads it performs well, with a generally nimble feel and a fairly flat disposition through corners.
+Of the two models, the lighter V6 feels more responsive through turns.
+The V8 model, on the other hand, benefits from electrohydraulic steering that provides sure steering assist in the tightest corners.

-Both Genesis models are fine values that deliver fine handling, a smooth ride, and willing power.
+Both Genesis models are excellent values that deliver fine handling, smooth rides, and willing power.
 They also have plenty of interior room, with nicely appointed interiors.
-Though not quite up to the high standards of the European and Japanese luxury cars the Genesis aspires to, it is viable and cheaper alternative to those cars and a better appointed option versus large American sedans.
+Though not quite up to the high standards of the European and Japanese luxury cars the Genesis aspires to, it is a viable and less-expensive alternative to those cars and a better appointed option than large American sedans.

 Up front, the trapezoidal grille is reminiscent of a Mercedes design, but instead of rounded headlights, it's flanked by more modern eye-slit headlights.
 Fog lights are standard on the lower fascia, which also features a large lower air intake.
 Halogen headlights are standard, and the Technology Package includes auto-leveling high-intensity discharge adaptive headlights that point into turns to improve night-time vision on dark corners.